Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

 \subsection{Problem setting}

 We consider a general class of partial differential equations defined on an open bounded domain $\Omega \subset \mathbb{R}^{d}$ with $d > 1$, taking the following form:

 where $\mathcal{L}$ represents a differential operator that may be linear or nonlinear, and $f\in L^{\infty}(\Omega)$ denotes the source term.
 For evolutionary PDE, we adopt the convention where the first component of $x$ represents the temporal dimension while the remaining components correspond to spatial coordinates, thus naturally satisfying $d > 1$.
-The boundary conditions are encoded through the operator $\mathcal{B}$, which we specify as Robin-type conditions encompassing both Dirichlet and Neumann cases as special instances: